chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 ![error-response-format-auto](./images/ords-config-list-include-defaults.png " ")

-> <sup><sup>1</sup>Global settings are those settings found in the `/[your ORDS configuration folder]/global/settings.xml` file.
+> [^1]: Global settings are those settings found in the `/[your ORDS configuration folder]/global/settings.xml` file.
 These settings apply to all ORDS instances, regardless of whether they are installed at the Container database (CDB) or Pluggable database (PDB) level.</sup>
 >
 > **NOTE:** An ORDS best practice is to install ORDS at the *PDB leve*l*.
 This configuration supports High-Availability, Fast Failover, rolling updates, etc. See our Best Practices page for [more details](https://www.oracle.com/database/technologies/appdev/rest/best-practices/).